 Candidates must have completed an approved diagnostic radiology residency prior to the start of fellowship.
 We participate in the National Resident Matching Program (NRMP).

 We will post dates for the 2021–2022 NRMP Fellowship Match once this information is available online.

 We only accept applications through the Electronic Residency Application Service (ERAS).
-Fellowship application submission through ERAS will begin in late November, with applications becoming available for programs to review on December 1, 2020.
-Our deadline for applications to be received for review is January 8, 2021.
+Fellowship application submission through ERAS begins in late November.
+Applications are available for programs to review in December, and the deadline for receipt of applications is in January.
 Interested applicants should submit the following:

 - Medical school transcript